mpol1t/amqp_channel_pool/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch.
-3. Make your changes and add tests.
-4. Submit a pull request with a clear description of the changes.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) file for details.
 ## License

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.